tkjaergaard/Validator/README.md

 ## Instroduction

-first you have to compile the validator.coffee using [Coffee Script](http://coffeescript.org). documentation on installing and usage can be found there.
+First you have to compile the Validator.coffee using [Coffee Script](http://coffeescript.org). documentation on installing and usage can be found at their website.

-To compile Validator you'll have to write this through your terminal.
+To compile Validator you'll have to write this in the terminal.

 	coffee -c -b path/to/Validator.coffee